zigbang/player.js/README.md

 </script>
 ```

-Similarly, if you’re trying to instantiate a private video,
+Similarly, if you’re trying to instantiate a private or unlisted video,
 you MUST pass the full vimeo url which includes the private video hash:

 ```html